Meningitis happens when the membranes, or meninges, around your spinal cord and brain become swollen from inflammation.

 Then, your doctor will check your entire body for any unusual markings, signs, or lumps.
 A purplish or reddish skin rash that doesn’t get lighter or disappear when you press against it can be a sign of severe infection with one of the types of bacteria that causes meningitis.

 Your doctor may also look for two specific signs of a meningitis infection:

 - Brudzinski’s sign: Your doctor will pull your neck forward slowly.
 Neck stiffness and involuntary bending of the knees and hips can indicate meningitis.

 - Kernig’s sign: Your doctor will flex your leg at the knee and bend the leg forward at the hip.
 Then, they’ll slowly straighten your leg.
 Intense pain in your back or thigh can indicate meningitis.
 Your doctor may repeat this test on both legs.

 However, more recent research shows that many people with meningitis doesn’t display these signs.
 A negative result on either of these tests doesn’t rule out the possibility of meningitis.

-To take a bacterial culture, your doctor will take samples of your blood through a needle in a vein in your arm.
-The samples are set aside in small dishes known as petri dishes.
-Bacteria or other tiny organisms can grow and become more abundant in these dishes.
+To take a bacterial culture, your doctor will collect a blood sample through a needle in a vein in your arm.
+The blood is transferred to small dishes known as petri dishes.
+Bacteria or other microorganisms can grow and become more abundant in these nutrient-rich dishes.

 After a certain period of time (usually a few days), your doctor can look at the bacteria through a microscope and diagnose the specific bacteria causing an infection in the blood.